-Your Oculus Go or Gear app must meet or exceed these guidelines to be considered for distribution on the Oculus Store.
+Your Oculus Go app must meet or exceed these guidelines to be considered for distribution on the Oculus Store.
+They are listed by category in the following sections.

 The mobile test plan is the exact criteria we use to test your app during the technical review phase of the app submission process.
 It explains each requirement in detail, including steps to test and what the expected result is.